moshebeutel/torch_cuda_ext_per_grad_ops/README.md

 Luckily, the per sample gradients are available using existing differential privacy libraries but other manipulations, among them those that are currently researched ofcourse,  are missing.

 ## Task Overview
 Given  neural network parameters, the gradients are calculated at each batch for the whole batch.
-For  the pupuse of differential privacy we would like to preform some per gradients operations:
+For  the pupuse of differential privacy we would like to preform some per sample gradients operations:
 1. Compute the **mean** of gradient along the batch axis.
 2. Compute the **standard deviation** of gradients along the batch axis.
 3. Compute the **median** of gradients along the batch axis.